mlhummon/connectfour/README.md

 # connectfour
-Refactoring an old college project for experimenting with d3, node.js, web sockets, html5
+Refactoring an old college project for experimenting with d3, web sockets, and angularjs